How to lock cells in Excel and protect formulas [easy guide]

 Find an Replace window

 3. Click Format, and expand the drop-down list.
-Select Choose Format From Cell option.
+Select the Choose Format From Cell option.

 4. Select one of the colored cells that you want to unlock.
 The selected format will be displayed in the Find and Replace window.